DoTheEvo/veeam-prometheus-grafana/README.md

 This one was bit tricky to monitor, as job's history contains not just backup sessions, but also the policy updates.
-Some extra steps are taken in powershell script to get backup runs without policy updates.
+Some extra steps are needed in the powershell script to get backup runs without policy updates.
 </details>